- Autumn Sweet Melon

 Golden Langkawi Melon

-Originating from the Langkawi section of Malaysia, this melon has superior quality and can weigh up to roughly six pounds.
-While other types of melon have webbed skin, the Golden Langkawi has a much smoother skin that is golden in color.
+Originating in northwestern Malaysia, this melon has superior quality and can weigh up to roughly six pounds.
+While other types of melon have webbed skin, the Golden Langkawi has a much smoother skin.
 Slightly elliptical in shape, the melon is crunchy, has a high water content, and is high in sugar as well.
-If you love melons, but have limited space in your garden, this is the perfect type of melon to consider planting.
-It not only has a very short harvest time, but it can also be planted in poly-bags or plastic pots, which also saves you a lot of space in your yard or on your farm.

 Golden Prize Melon